Installomator/Installomator/README.md

-# This is beta-software!
+# Note: The main repo is a beta version

-Please locate “Releases” on the right, and download the latest 9.2 release for a supported release.
+Please locate “Releases” on the right, and download the latest 9.2 release (either pkg or zip) for a supported release.

 # Installomator